 People & language

-The arbitrary lines drawn on the map to demarcate Tanzania belie the wealth of cultures encompassed within these borders.
+The arbitrary lines are drawn on the map to demarcate Tanzania belie the wealth of cultures encompassed within these borders.
 KiSwahili is the national language – but some 128 languages are spoken here.
-Around 80 percent of the population are subsistence farmers; though a some hunter gather tribes still remain, including the Hadzabe and Sandawe.
+Around 80 percent of the population are subsistence farmers; though some hunter-gather tribes still remain, including the Hadzabe and Sandawe.
 Inland Tanzania is more Christian; coastal communities, with Arabic and Asian influences, are largely Islami

-The arbitrary lines drawn on the map to demarcate Tanzania belie the wealth of cultures encompassed within these borders.
+The arbitrary lines are drawn on the map to demarcate Tanzania belie the wealth of cultures encompassed within these borders.
 KiSwahili is the national language – but some 128 languages are spoken here.
-Around 80 percent of the population are subsistence farmers; though a some hunter gather tribes still remain, including the Hadzabe and Sandawe.
+Around 80 percent of the population are subsistence farmers; though some hunter-gather tribes still remain, including the Hadzabe and Sandawe.
 Inland Tanzania is more Christian; coastal communities, with Arabic and Asian influences, are largely Islamic.